cynipe/jenkins-capistrano/README.md

 The following code will creates or updates Jenkins jobs before each deploy task:

-config directory structure(name your config.xml as a job name)
+config directory structure(name your config.xml as a job name):
 ```
 config
 ├── deploy.rb